-Get your classrooms buzzing with conversations about mathematics as students use their imagination to create and submit a 3-5 minute video based on this year’s theme, OUR WORLD NEED MATHS.
+Get your classrooms buzzing with conversations about mathematics as students use their imagination to create and submit a 3–5 minute video based on this year’s theme, MATHS MAKES EVERYTHING POSSIBLE.

 The aim of the competition is for students to produce a video which explains a mathematical problem, or demonstrates an application of mathematics, using clear and precise mathematical language, in a creative and entertaining way.
 Students compete as a team in order to foster a positive environment, giving them the opportunity to reason and work collaboratively.

 Each team must create and submit a video which runs for a minimum of 3 minutes and maximum of 5 minutes.
-The video should be based on the 2018 competition theme
+The video should be based on the 2019 competition theme MATHS MAKES EVERYTHING POSSIBLE.